mdavis-xyz/friggeri-letter/README.md

 * Install the fonts.
 * Have the `.cls` file(s) in the same folder as your `.tex` file(s).
 (There's probably a way to install them properly.
 I don't know what that is.)
 * Start with the example `.tex` file(s) and modify them to suit your needs.
+* This template needs to be compiled with XeLaTeX

 ## Acknowledgements and Copyleft

-This code was adapted from the original code written by [Adrien Friggeri](http://www.friggeri.net/) under the [Creative Commons 3.0 licence](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+This code was adapted from the original code written by [Adrien Friggeri](http://www.friggeri.net/) under the MIT License, printed in full in [LICENSE.txt](LICENSE.txt).

 The fonts come from [Google Fonts](https://www.google.com/fonts/specimen/Roboto) and are free under the [Apache 2.0 licence.](http://www.apache.org/licenses/LICENSE-2.0.html)